 I feel like all the posts I read before having our third child (Emma!) centered around how crazy you are for having a third child, ha!
-Really, it was not the most encouraging information I’ve found, that is FOR SURE.
+Really, it was not the most encouraging information I’ve found.
 Even separately from that info, going from two to three had caused me to encounter all of those emotions.. you know—terror, fear, excitement, freaked out, scurred, elation, super scurred, more.

 As you may have surmised, many of these feelings were perpetuated by these small people outnumbering me, their ages at the time (3.5 + 1.5 + newborn), etc. This is all we’ve ever wanted to be sure, but there were some practical points to it all that freaked us out a bit.
-Since we’re newbs with it, and since I couldn’t find a ton of positive content about welcoming a third kiddo, I thought I’d share a few saving tips that have kept me functioning and—dare I say—totally loving this ride!!
+Because I couldn’t find a ton of positive content about welcoming a third kiddo, I thought I’d share a few saving tips that have kept me functioning and—dare I say—totally loving this ride!!
 Down below, I highlight some gear that has literally saved my life every single day.

 Be brave!
 It’s not as scary as you think!
 Really.
 There were a few days right away that really made me nervous, and going anywhere was a huge feat!
 But I talked it over with the kids (mainly Luke) and we just went for it!
 It feels a little bit like Russian roulette, never knowing who’s going to break down, run away, be unexpectedly hungry, or urgently have to go potty.
 The first few outings to the doctor’s office were practice for us 🙂

 Don’t sweat the small stuff.
 Maybe any sort of parenting will en you up in this conclusion, but if I got too hung up on every small detail, I would go crazy.
 Sometimes I just have to let something go, sometimes I won’t catch it all, it’s a marathon, not a sprint..